pssupercoder/roadassistantservice/README.md

 6. Click on Add Customer --> Click on Send
    Note: API response return Customer Guid eg. 525283e1-89cb-437f-a3de-dbafe4795002 , copy this value as required later.

-7. Click on Create Geolocations --> CLick Send
-   Note: Request will create provided geolocations in database

-8. Click on Update Assistant Location --> Replace default Assistant Guid id in url from one copied in step 5   --> Click Send
+7. Click on Update Assistant Location --> Replace default Assistant Guid id in url from one copied in step 5   --> Click Send
    1. eg http://localhost:8080/v1/assistants/60e7b553-0b1e-42d4-8635-0ce3301a5c55/location
-    2. Update geo locations for more than one assistant if require, update body of request by getting useing geocodes for each request and re-execute.
+    2. Update geo locations for more than one assistant if require, update body of request by using geocodes for each request and re-execute.

+  Sample Geocodes :
+   {
+    "latitude": 33.032313,
+    "longitude": -117.085730
+   },
+   {
+    "latitude": 33.031256,
+    "longitude": -117.085231
+   },
+   {
+    "latitude": 33.033385,
+    "longitude": -117.086430
+  }

 9. Lookup nearby Assistant --> Click on Find NearBy Assistant With Limit Criteria --> Click Send
    Note: you will see assistant information in response body according to provided geo codes in request body, limit value can be modified in url